List of Shortland Street characters introduced in 2016: Ruby Flores

 Ruby Flores, played by J.J.
 Fong, made her first screen appearance on 8 November 2016.

 Ruby arrives in Ferndale.
-After been interviewed by Finn Connelly (Lukas Whiting) for a job as a nurse at the Plastic Surgery Clinic, she gets the job based on her looks.
+After being interviewed by Finn Connelly (Lukas Whiting) for a job as a nurse at the Plastic Surgery Clinic, she gets the job based on her looks.
 She then meets Nicole Kruse-Miller (Sally Martin) in the cafeteria.
 After Finn asks her out, she reveals that she is a lesbian and is not interested.
 She starts helping out Nicole, coming around to her house unannounced regularly.
 She then brings around a meal when Nicole's mother, Leanne Black (Jennifer Ludlam) returns and Leanne thanks her.
 She uses Nicole's relationship issues with her husband Vinnie Kruse-Miller (Pua Magasiva) to her advantage and stands up for Nicole during an argument between the pair.
 She starts to support Nicole.

 Later, at a hospital function, she sings to Nicole.
 The pair kiss and then have sex.
 Guilty Nicole tells Leanne about the affair and Leanne calls Ruby a home wrecker and tells her to resign from her job, but she refuses.
 Nicole then goes away to a holiday home with her kids, but Vinnie turns up and takes the kids away.
 Ruby arrives at the home and her and Nicole have sex again.
 Nicole tells her afterwards that it was a mistake and she does not want to see her again.
 Ruby later leaves Ferndale.